gth001/MarkdownToHTML/README.md

 # Simple Markdown Website Engine

-A lightweight PHP-based website engine that converts markdown files into a beautiful, responsive website.
-Perfect for personal wikis, documentation sites, or simple blogs.
+A website engine that converts markdown files (specifically from an Obsidian vault folder) into an HTML website.
+It uses https://parsedown.org/ at it's core, and adds image, video, and `[[wiki]]` style linking.

 ## ⚠️ Disclaimer